synthetaic/COVID19-IntraModel-Variability/README.md

 __<a href="https://github.com/synthetaic/COVID19-IntraModel-Variability">github.com/synthetaic</a>__

+# Using the Notebooks

+These notebooks are designed to walk you through training networks and/or loading in pre-trained model weights from the study.
+Download the dataset used for scoring at <a href="https://covidresearch.ai/datasets/dataset?id=2#2Files">covidresearch.ai</a>, which contains the train-validation-test split with 20 COVID-19 positive patient images held out in the test set.
+We've provided comments in each of the notebooks to help explain the process for each code chunk.

 # Results

 Refer to our publication for results and details regarding the variability between networks and other performance metrics.
 Otherwise, the table below highlights key performance metrics on existing x-ray dataset for detecting COVID-19.
 However, since the publication of this work, the __<a href="https://github.com/ieee8023/covid-chestxray-dataset">dataset</a>__ sample size has increased.